-- 1) Can an employee use HSA funds to pay for the qualified medical expenses of domestic partners? - (a) Typically, domestic partners are not considered tax dependents by the IRS.
-Individuals may use their Health Savings Accounts to pay qualified medical expenses only for themselves and their tax dependents (which includes their spouse and children who qualify). - (b) If, however, a domestic partner meets the definition of a "qualifying relative," HSA funds can be used to pay for the qualified medical expenses of the domestic partner.
+1) Can an employee use HSA funds to pay for the qualified medical expenses of domestic partners?

+- (a) Typically, domestic partners are not considered tax dependents by the IRS.
+Individuals may use their Health Savings Accounts to pay qualified medical expenses only for themselves and their tax dependents (which includes a spouse and children who qualify). - (b) If, however, a domestic partner meets the definition of a "qualifying relative," HSA funds can be used to pay for the qualified medical expenses of the domestic partner.
 To be a "qualifying relative," certain IRS tests must be satisfied.
-The most relevant for most employees is the "gross income" test. - More details on these tests can be found at: https://www.irs.gov/publications/p17/ch03.html.
-We also recommend you consult with your school district's Third Party Administrator for guidance. - (c) If the domestic partner is not a "qualifying relative," the employee cannot use HSA funds to pay for the domestic partner's qualified medical expenses.
+The most relevant for most employees is the "gross income" test. - (c) If the domestic partner is not a "qualifying relative," the employee cannot use HSA funds to pay for the domestic partner's qualified medical expenses.
 The domestic partner can still be covered by the employee's HSA-qualified health plan and is eligible to open a personal HSA account and fund the account up to the maximum family contribution.